eosfor/Quickgraph.Wiki/Algorithm-Concepts.md

 * Vertex distances,
 * Time stampers

-_tip:_ The {{QuickGraph.Algorithms}} namespace contains a static class, [AlgorithmExtensions](AlgorithmExtensions), that contains a set of extension methods that encapsulate the creation and processing of algorithms instances.
+_tip:_ The `QuickGraph.Algorithms` namespace contains a static class, [AlgorithmExtensions](AlgorithmExtensions), that contains a set of extension methods that encapsulate the creation and processing of algorithms instances.